ungsophy/web_font/README.md

 # WebFont

-WebFont is a Ruby library that will help you download fonts from Google.
+WebFont is a Ruby library that will help you download fonts from the web.
 For now, we support only [Google Font](http://www.google.com/fonts).

 ## Installation